A powerful video must-see before you vote!

 “Ugh!
 Close, but not close enough,” Gram whispered only to herself.
 Where did that rascal go?”
 Her sharp green eyes scanned the tree tops until they locked on a thick fork in the tree.
 “Ah!
 I see!
 You made it home this time, squirrelly.
 Don’t count on it next time!”

-It wasn’t much, just a few split logs put together like the old Lincoln logs she played with as a girl, but it was enough for her privacy.
-After all, what more does an older couple need but a bed, a toilet, a fireplace to ward off the evening chill, and a porch with rockers?
+The lean-to wasn’t much, just a few split logs put together like the old Lincoln logs she played with as a girl, but made to look shabby and desserted.
+It sufficed as shelter, after all, what more does an older couple need but a bed, a toilet, a fireplace to ward off the evening chill, and a porch with rockers?
 A camouflage net hung from the trees surrounding the tiny cabin, and an unseen root cellar formed a sort of foundation and emergency shelter.

 Years ago, the family had put their money together to purchase this parcel of land in eastern Tennessee, southwest of Knoxville.
+They had discovered a system of tunnels through the property, and the men amended them to suit their needs by blocking a few and reinforcing others.
 Each of Gram’s three children and their families had a home nearby.
 They had everything they needed.
 They lived simply, but happily, taking care of each other.
-They lived their own lives, freely, and gathered daily for the evening meal to give thanks to their Creator for their love for one another, His protection, and His guidance.
+They lived their own lives freely, and gathered daily for the evening meal to give thanks to their Creator for their love for one another, His protection, and His guidance.

 Government had gone crazy in the last decade, and many chose to “disappear” into the wilderness to avoid the ever-watchful eyes of Big Brother.
 George Orwell’s 1984 might have been published in 1949, but it came to pass with the shift away from traditional American values toward the dawn of the 21st millennium.